 - Dial my desired shutter speed and ISO settings into the light meter and position it in front of the athlete / model's face.

-- Trigger the flash using a handheld Pocketwizard Flex TT5 transceiver and note the aperture reading the meter has produced.
-(If required, I'll change the shutter speed and ISO settings until I have the aperture I want).
+- Trigger the flash using a handheld Pocketwizard Flex TT1 transmitter and note the aperture reading the meter has produced.
+(If required, I'll change the shutter speed and ISO settings until I receive the aperture I want).

-- Dial the light meter settings into the camera, replace the TT5 and start taking shots.
+- Dial the light meter settings into the camera, place the TT1 on top and start taking shots.

 - Make any adjustments, as required.
 (If the light changes dramatically, I'll start again).